 Skip extended this welcoming environment to the local school systems as well.
 When local elementary school teacher Heather Hardy approached him about starting a youth Nordic ski program, Skip said of course and Strider Gliders was born.
 Heather organized while Skip provided equipment and free trail access.

 Skip was the operational support for a local 3-race series for Nordic skiers.
 The Tahoe World Championship (named after the Tahoe World newspaper) was a 10k race in December, meant to prepare you for the 15K Alpenglow Race in January, which really was to prepare you for the 30k Great Ski Race in March.
 All of which culminated in the community SnowFest Parade.

-In regards to the Great Ski Race, Skip said, “What a great way to tie Truckee and Tahoe City together and quell competition,” Skip says about the Great Ski Race.
+In regards to the Great Ski Race, Skip said, “What a great way to tie Truckee and Tahoe City together and quell competition,” Skip said.
 Today, the Tahoe Nordic Search and Rescue Team runs and benefits from the Great Ski Race, which for many years was run by TCCSEA’s (retired) Vice President and TNSAR volunteer Doug Read.

 Skip’s ambition, vision and motivation to make anything happen transformed the woods near Burton Creek into a recreational haven for skiers, runners, bikers and walkers.
 He created the trail systems we use year-round and he is why Tahoe Cross-Country has the foundation and support it has today.